causalens/cai-causal-graph/docs/time_series_causal_graph.md

 ## Extended graph
 You can extend the graph in time by adding nodes for each variable at each time step from `backward_steps` to `forward_steps`.
-If a backward step of `n` is specified, it means that the graph will be extended in order to include nodes back to time `-n` and all the nodes connected to them as specified by the minimal graph.
+If a backward step of `n` is specified, it means that the graph will be extended in order to include nodes back to time `-n`, as well as any parents of these nodes at further lags, and all the edges between them as determined by the minimal graph.
 If a forward step of `n` is specified, it means the graph will be extended in order to include nodes forward to time `n` and all the nodes connected to them as specified by the minimal graph.
 If both `backward_steps` and `forward_steps` are `None`, the original graph is returned.

 ```python
 from cai_causal_graph import TimeSeriesCausalGraph